FernandoBasso/devnotes/content/Command Line/The tar Command.md

 ```

-## Download with wget to STDIN and un-tar
+## Download with wget to STDIN and untar
 #tar #stdin #stdout

 Download with `wget`, output to STDIN, and feed that to `tar` (tar reads from STDIN, not from a file on disk) for unpacking: